Y.Z. Kami: Early life and education

 Y.Z.
-Kami was born in Tehran, Iran in 1956.
+Kami was born in 1956, in Tehran, Pahlavi Iran (now Iran).
 His first encounters with art came at an early age, as he spent time with his mother, also a portrait painter, in her studio in their family home.
-After high school Kami attended the University of California, Berkeley, in 1975, then received his B.A. and M.A. from the Université Paris-Sorbonne in Paris, France, where he studied from 1976 to 1981.
+After high school Kami attended the University of California, Berkeley, in 1975, then received his B.A. and M.A. from the Université Paris-Sorbonne (now Paris-Sorbonne University) in Paris, France, where he studied from 1976 to 1981.
 While in Paris he attended the lectures of Claude Lévi-Strauss, Roland Barthes, Henry Corbin, and Emmanuel Lévinas.
 He then continued his education at the Conservatoire Libre du Cinema Français in Paris in 1982.
 However, his study of film led him to realize that he preferred a more solitary practice, and he returned to painting.